Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 The 1st SOW and Hurlburt Field also plays host to 46 partner units from five major commands including the 505th Command and Control Wing and the 492d Special Operations Wing (hurlburt.af.mil).

-Home of the Air Commandos since 1961.
+Home of the Air Commandos since 1961, Hurlburt Field today accommodates the 1st Special Operations Wing (1 SOW), Headquarters Air Force Special Operations Command (AFSOC), an Air Force major command, and a number of associate units.
 Officially designated Eglin Auxiliary Field No. 9, it served as one of the small training fields built on the sprawling Eglin Air Force Range in the 1940s.
-General Grandison Gardiner, Eglin commander, named it for First Lieutenant Donald Wilson Hurlburt who was killed in an aircraft crash at Eglin Auxiliary Field #9 in 1943.
+General Grandison Gardiner, Eglin commander, named it for First Lieutenant Donald Wilson Hurlburt who perished in an aircraft crash at the main base in 1943.
 The Eglin Military Reservation, to include the surrounding auxiliary fields, played key roles in the training of special operations rescue forces for operations such as the 1970 Son Tay Raid in Vietnam.
-When the 1 SOW was renamed the 16 SOW on October 1, 1993, it retained the heritage and honors of the 1 SOW, its predecessor designations, and the 16th Pursuit and Fighter groups.
-On 16 Nov 06, the 16th SOW reclaimed the number 1 as part of the Wing designation.
-Now the 1st SOW boasts a 26-squadron wing, capable of deploying and sustaining a fight anywhere in the world on a moment's notice.
-For more history visit Hurlburt Field's homepage.
+When the Air Force redesignated the 1 SOW as the 16 SOW on October 1, 1993, it retained the heritage and honors of the 1 SOW, its predecessor designations, and the 16th Pursuit and Fighter groups.
+On November 16, 2006, the Air Force redesignated the 16th Special Operations Wing back to the 1st Special Operations Wing.
+Despite the redesignation, the 1 SOW retained all the honors garnered by the 16 SOW from October 1993 through November 2006.

-Hurlburt Field is located on the Gulf of Mexico in the Florida Panhandle, 35 miles east of Pensacola (United States).
+Hurlburt Field is located on the Gulf of America in the Florida Panhandle, 35 miles east of Pensacola (United States).
 This area is also known as the Emerald Coast and is a major tourist attraction for its breathtaking white beaches and the emerald green waters.
+The main gate entrance is on US Highway 98 (Miracle Strip Parkway).
+The Visitor's Center is across highway 98 on the soundside.

 Destin - Fort Walton Beach Airport